-CPPR'ers working to make resource hub equitable and inclusive
+CPPR is working to make resource hub more expansive

 Tue, 11/17/2020